Labrador temperament is one of the first things that you should consider when buying or adopting a pet dog for your home.

 The Labrador is a breed that needs constant affection and playtime, so it’s the first thing you should take note of if you want to adopt or buy one.

 Of course, as they get older, their playfulness will subside, and they won’t always be high-energy.
 But keep in mind that Labs are very youthful dogs and will spend many of their good years playing around and acting younger than their age.

 There are also common beliefs about Labrador temperament based on their coat color.
 In this study, for example, researchers found that Chocolate Labradors tend to act out and be more hyperactive when their owners ignore them.
 However, take note that none of this data is conclusive, and these are just case studies.
 They do not directly mean that all Chocolate Labs act the same way.

 Another characteristic that makes Labradors the most popular breed in the world is its reputation for being gentle.
 As you probably already know, Labs are famous for being family dogs and for being good with children.
 Their people-oriented streak allows them to be gentle with prodding kids or strangers.

 Take note, however, that a Labrador’s size means a lot in playing.
-If they haven’t been trained, no matter how gentle your Lab may be, it is possible that they can still injure someone or knock the person down while playing.
+If they haven’t been trained, no matter how gentle your Lab may be.
+It is possible that they can still injure someone or knock the person down while playing.

 Something you should also remember about gentleness is that it might not be the same across all Labs.
-Dogs with anxiety or illnesses may get easily irritated and are prone to acting out aggressively.
+Dogs with anxiety or illnesses may easily irritated and prone to acting out aggressively.
 A study on dog aggression says that medical conditions can be contributors to how anxious and aggressive a dog is acting.

 This means that gentleness in Labradors is not a 24/7 thing.
 They are also living beings that can feel stressed out by situations and circumstances.